 Before you publish your immaculately designed blog, consider performing a few usability tests to improve quality, interface, and user retention.
 Usability Testing is a fairly simple concept: it asks the designer (or blogger, in your case) to set up a series of one-on-one tests with multiple participants (strangers, preferably) over a small timeframe in order to watch as they interact with your website.

-Authors Don Norman and Steve Krug are big into this UX (user experience) idea and I recommend both of their books: The Design of Everyday Things and Rocket Surgery Made Easy.
+Authors Don Norman and Steve Krug are big into this UX (user experience) idea.
+Both of their books on these ideas are excellent as well: The Design of Everyday Things and Rocket Surgery Made Easy.
+There are two more blogging tips for you, free of charge.

 You as the designer decide upon the questions or tasks, but really think about your blog: What is your goal?
 Where are things located?
 Is everything easy to find?
 Can users navigate your blog easily?